Vernon-van-der-Merwe/next-portfolio/pages/posts/b-urlShortnerDailyLog.md

         - Very  short default timeout
         - Hard to manually add JS
         - The template file is completely new to me...
+3. Finally got something deployed... and worked on improving that.
+4. Then I did some clean up on both the FE and the BE.
+5. Added some features:
+    - When your url isn't valid you get redirected to a 500 page
+    - Fixed the login and auth routing